HogFillet/fake-bobby-david-site/README.md

 ## 👨‍💻 Author

-Created by [Your Name] as a demonstration of modern web design techniques and educational tool.
+Created by @HogFillet as a demonstration of modern web design techniques and educational tool.

 ---